4km3/hms/docs/day2/microservices/slides/Microservices.md

 * All communication between the services themselves are via network calls.
 * The service exposes an application programming interface (API), and collaborating services communicate with us via those APIs.
 * The golden rule: can you make a change to a service and deploy it by itself without changing anything else.

 ---

+#### Low coupling

+* A change to one service should not require a change to another.
+* A loosely coupled service knows as little as it needs to about the services with which it collaborates.
+* Chatty communication can lead to tight coupling.
+* A microservice can deploy in production independently.

+---